Review

 indeed a member.”
 It is difficult to understand why the author doubts

-crew.
-He was invited to tell his story by Australian television after
+invited to tell his story by Australian television after discovery of his

 book "JAPANESE MERCHANT SHIPS AT WAR".